SylvainGa/Calculator/README.md

 If you want to have the widget translated to your language, contact me through email or github.

 ## Changelog
+V1.7.0 Added the following
+  Inv transforms x^2 and x^y into √x and y√x
+  Allow the use of RPN (Reverse Polish Notation) to do calculation.
+Settable in the App Settings.

 V1.6.0 Added the following
   Large and small numbers are now displayed/entered using exponents.
 The '.' button becomes a 'E' button once a decimal is entered so you can enter an exponent.
   As soon as an operation is entered (+, -, x, ÷ and CA), the screen autoreturns to the number panel so you cam right away start entering number without having to swipe.